To Fight For Your Rights

 Put simply, you have the right to remain silent.
 Exercise that right.

-The lawyers at Powers Landreth PLLC law firm have experience helping people facing allegations of criminal charges, felony or misdemeanor, and family law legal issues.
+The lawyers at Powers Law Firm PA law firm have experience helping people facing allegations of criminal charges, felony or misdemeanor, and family law legal issues.
 Call now to schedule an office visit with one of our Family Law Attorneys or Criminal Defense Lawyers in North Carolina.